Ookenfooken/ookenfooken.github.io/_pages/talks.md

 Workshop Presentations
 ------
+* <b>Fooken, J.</b>, Johansson, R.S., & Flanagan, J.R.
+(2022, June).
+Adaptive eye-hand coordination when manipulating and monitoring the environment in paralle.
+Poster presented at the Vision Research Conference: From Picture to Reality, from Observer to Agent, York University, ON, Canada.
+* <b>Fooken, J.</b>, Johansson, R.S., & Flanagan, J.R.
+(2022, May).
+Adaptive gaze allocation when simultaneously manipulating and monitoring the environment.
+Poster presented at the Centre for Vision Science Symposium on Active Vision, Rochester, NY, USA.
 * <b>Fooken, J.</b>, & Spering, M. (2019, July).
 Pursuit initiation as the earliest readout of decision formation.
 Talk at Gordon Research Conference on Eye Movements.
 Lewiston, ME.
 * <b>Fooken, J.</b> & Spering, M. (2018, May).
 To swing or not to swing?
 The role of eye movements and simple heuristics when making ultra-fast decisions in a go/no-go manual interception task.
 Talk at Satellite 1: CAPnet/CPS of the 12th Annual Canadian Neuroscience Meeting, Vancouver, BC, Canada.
 * <b>Fooken, J.</b> & Spering, M. (2016, June).
 Eye movements predict hand movements of baseball palyers in track-intercept task.
 Talk at skill acquisition workshop at the Annual Meeting of the North American Society of sport Psychology & Physical Activity (NASPSPA).
 Montreal, QC.